-458. A behavioral study on captive common dolphins in an SWD attraction at Marineland Napier, in New Zealand, found that the dolphins increased their use of the refuge area (an area the same size as the main enclosure, where human swimmers were not permitted to enter) when swimmers were in the water with them.
-During periods without swimmers, there was no difference in the amount of time the dolphins spent in the refuge area and the main enclosure area.
+527. A behavioral study (Kyngdon et al., 2003) on captive common dolphins in an SWD attraction at Marineland Napier, in New Zealand, found that the dolphins increased their use of the refuge area (an area about a third the size of the interactive area, where human swimmers were not permitted to enter) when swimmers were in the water with them.
+During periods without swimmers, there was no difference in the amount of time the dolphins spent in the refuge area and the interactive area.